Common Airship Myths

 Aren’t all big airships explosive like the Hindenburg?

-The Hindenburg was filled with Hydrogen, which is indeed explosive.
+The Hindenburg was filled with Hydrogen, which is indeed a highly flammable gas.
 Today, however, Helium is used in place of Hydrogen.
 Helium is one of the so called noble gasses because of its inherent safety and stability.
 Though helium does not provide as much lift as Hydrogen, it is still considerably lighter than the surrounding air and therefore enough to lift an airship.

 Aren’t Zeppelins a Nazi invention?